AnnaRobinson/new_relic_insights/doc/inserting.md

-# Insights transaction decoration and other events
+# Insights Transaction decoration and other events

-Although Insights provides a wealth of performance data in your Insights database out of the box, you will likely want to insert custom events or add custom data attributes to your transactions.
+Although Insights provides a wealth of performance data in your Insights database out of the box, you will likely want to insert custom events or add custom data attributes to your Transactions.

 ## Transaction decoration